drenard921/Code-Portfolio/README.md

 #### CSE 414 Intro to Database Systems:
 An introduction to SQL, ER diagrams and database programming.
-Includes an ER diagram project as well as a Vaccine Scheduler Application that opperates on a microsoft azure server.
+Includes an ER diagram project as well as a Vaccine Scheduler Application that operates on a microsoft azure server.

 For course information check the website: